LouisBrunner/dnd-multi-backend/README.md

 Note that this component will only be showed while using the Touch backend.

 You can see an example [here](https://github.com/LouisBrunner/react-dnd-multi-backend/blob/master/src/examples/).

-## Notes (or future improvements)

- - The backend waits for a touch to switch from the `HTML5Backend` to the `TouchBackend`, any touch anywhere in the whole window do the trick.
-However, this means that if the first touch is trying to drag an element, it is not going to work because the backends didn't switch yet.
-From the second touch onward it will work like expected.
- - At the moment, I don't have a way (or found a way) to automatically reload the `DragSources` and `DropTargets` automatically, so you have to do it yourself.
-The backend has two methods (`mountComponent` and `unmountComponent`) that you can call in the `componentWillMount` and `componentWillUnmount` of your root component to receive a notification (`switchBackend`) when a backend switch occur.
-This notification should be used to force the update of the `DragSources` and `DropTargets` so `connectDragSource` and `connectDropTarget` are called again on the new backend.

 ## Thanks